Aitia-IIOT/ah5-docs-java-spring/docs/api/serviceregistry/service-registry-management-generic-mqtt.md

 {
   "status": 423,
   "traceId": "<trace-id>",
-  "receiver": "sysop",
+  "receiver": "<receiver-system-identifier>",
+  "payload": {
-  "payload": "At least one system is assigned to these devices."
+    "errorMessage": "At least one system is assigned to these devices", "errorCode": 423,
+    "exceptionType": "LOCKED",
+    "origin": "arrowhead/serviceregistry/management/device-remove"
+  }
 }
 ```